-Meet face-to-face with the mammalian genetics research community at TAGC 2020!
-The meeting’s unique format offers multiple opportunities for you to share your work, learn about the latest research and tools, build community, and recruit newcomers to the field.
-Catch up with colleagues at the opening night Mammalian mixer and at designated community meeting spots throughout the meeting.
-We’ll make it easy to spot your community’s people and posters via signage and badges.
+Connect with the mammalian genetics research community at TAGC Online!
+The meeting’s unique format offers multiple opportunities for you to share your work, learn about the latest research and tools, and build community.
+Hear the latest at the Mammalian Community Sessions and Poster Sessions.

 Don’t miss the International Mammalian Genome Conference!

 Do you normally attend the International Mammalian Genome Conference?
-TAGC incorporates this meeting for 2020, so if you miss TAGC you will miss your regular community meeting.
-Be sure to submit by December 13, 2019 to be considered for a talk in either the Mammalian Genetics Sessions or the Thematic Sessions.
+TAGC Online incorporates this meeting for 2020, so if you miss TAGC you will miss your regular community meeting.

 What’s the hashtag?